 |9–13 years||1.0 mg||1.0 mg|

 |51+ years||1.7 mg||1.5 mg|

 The Daily Value (DV) for vitamin B6 is 2 mg for adults and children age 4 and older.
-This DV was developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed DV to help consumers compare the nutrient contents of products within the context of a total diet.

 |Food||mg per serving||Percent DV|

 |Chickpeas, canned, 1 cup||1.1||55|

 |Breakfast cereals, fortified with 25% of the DV for vitamin B6||0.5||25|

 |Marinara (spaghetti) sauce, ready to serve, 1 cup||0.4||20|